aws-user-group-nz/handbook/constitution.md

 ### 2.0 Registered Office

-2.1 The Registered Office of the Society is 7 Baxters Rise, Aotea, Porirua 5024.
+2.1 The Registered Office of the Society is 17 Orissa Crescent, Broadmeadows, Wellington.

 ### 3.0 Purposes of Society